Mess for Less

 Instructions

-• Preheat oven to 350 degrees.
-Pour cheeses, butter, flour and salt into a food processor bowl.
+• Combine cheeses, butter, flour, and salt in a food processor.

 Nutrition